 Practical advice on commercial lighting from LED retrofits to lighting design.

 Whether your commercial office building is new, dated, large, or small, proper lighting is a vital component of a functional and efficient workplace.
 It’s no secret that dim lighting puts strain on the eyes and lowers productivity, and harsh lighting can trigger serious migraines.
 Aside from employee benefit, some light fixtures also serve as decoration or accent lighting to make your facility more attractive to tenants.

 Finding the perfect replacement products for these fixtures can be a hassle –– and determining how to retrofit these fixtures can be confusing.

-There's a long debate about the use of incandescent light bulbs.
+There's a long and heated debate about the use of incandescent light bulbs.
 We have debunked the myth that incandescent bulbs were banned in the US, but the reality is that efficiency standards have changed the way consumers shop for lighting.

 And with changing efficiency standards come changes in product availability.

 Regardless of your stance on the political side of this issue, we still need light in our homes, offices, schools, gyms, airports –– you get the idea.
 So, we get regular questions about where to buy incandescent light bulbs or what the best options are for converting to LED.